ethicalAndroid/GenerationJumpDocs/V2 Combat.md

 If you run out of lives, you can choose to end the game or loan a life.

-You get 1 life, but your next cycle costs 2 lives.
+The loan gives 1 life, but your next cycle costs 2 lives.

-To get a life, you can either get enough Soul Essence from killing people.
+In a cycle, in order to get a life, you can:
+1. You can get enough Soul Essence from killing people.

-Or, you can accomplish enough Great Deeds or Minor Deeds.
+2. You can accomplish enough Great Deeds or Minor Deeds.

-You can also get a rare item to get a life.
+3. You can also get a rare item to get a life.